nikoschatzi/Excel-Search-App/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-The repository includes a class implementing RSA algorithm, an example showing its use and a script to test it.
-The algorithm was implemented in the Computer Systems Security course of the 9th semester of DUTh.
+The repository includes the installation (.exe) file and the source code of the application.
+The application was implemented for TE-CRG-IC in order to for search existing components in stores, when a new design is about to start.

 This implementation uses:
-- two primes to calculate n
-- extended GCD method to find the private key(d)
+- customtkinter library for GUI
-- Miller-Rabin for primality checking
+- openpyxl library for working with excel files
-- key size 2048 (but it can be easily adjusted for any key size)
+- smart fuzzywuzzy string search algorithm

 <!-- GETTING STARTED -->
 ## Getting Started
-To get started make sure you have installed all the prerequisites in your computer and then follow the instuctions in the installation section.
+To get started you simply have to run the installation file and complete the installation.
+The app will be installed and fully functional.

 ### Prerequisites
 To compile this implementation of RSA you will need: